Trump says he's placing Washington police under federal control and activating the National Guard

 While Trump has portrayed himself as a friend to law enforcement and enjoyed the political backing from many of their groups, he pardoned or commuted the sentences of the 1,500-plus people charged with crimes in the deadly Jan.
 6, 2021, U.S. Capitol riot, including people convicted of assaulting police officers.

-About 500 federal law enforcement officers are being tasked with deploying throughout the nation’s capital as part of Trump’s effort to combat crime, a person familiar with the matter told The Associated Press on Monday.
+About 500 federal law enforcement officers are being tasked with deploying throughout the nation’s capital as part of Trump’s effort to combat crime, a person familiar with the matter told The Associated Press.

 The person was not authorized to publicly discuss personnel matters and spoke to the AP on the condition of anonymity.
 The Justice Department didn’t immediately have a comment Monday morning.